 How much information you give about your breast cancer to those involved with your return to work is a personal decision.
 However, you have the right for any information you do provide about your breast cancer to be kept private and only discussed with other people with your permission.

 Your employer has a duty to make reasonable adjustments to your role or working environment to help you do your job.
 If you don’t tell them about your diagnosis and treatment, it may be difficult for them to know what adjustments to make.

 Employers are not permitted to ask questions about candidates’ health during the recruitment process.
 This includes asking if you have a disability (breast cancer is classed as a disability under the Equality Act 2010).

 Information regarding your health can be asked for by an employer, if it is relevant to the job or is to be used as part of equal opportunities monitoring.

 If you’re asked whether you have a health condition on an application form or in an interview, it might be a good idea to check whether the question is one that is allowed to be asked at that stage of recruitment.

 Once you’ve been offered a job, an employer can then ask for information about your health.
 If you’re asked directly it’s important you answer truthfully.
 Giving false or incomplete information could mislead your employer.
-However if they decided to withdraw the job offer, this must be done for reasons that are non-discriminatory.
+However, if they decided to withdraw the job offer, this cannot be because of your breast cancer.

 Some people choose to stop working altogether after a diagnosis of breast cancer.
 This may be for health reasons or because the experience of having breast cancer has made them reassess what’s important.
 However, giving up work is not an option for everyone and your circumstances may mean it’s not possible for you to do this.

-Giving up work for good means you also give up any rights and benefits linked to your job such as pension rights.
-So if you’re planning to stop working it’s important to get independent employment advice before you make any decisions.
+Giving up work for good means you also give up any rights and benefits linked to your job, such as pension rights.
+So if you’re planning to stop working, get independent employment advice before you make any decisions.

-Macmillan Cancer Support has more information about how cancer and cancer treatments may impact on your employment.
+Macmillan Cancer Support has more information about how cancer and cancer treatments may have an impact on your employment.